 How You Can Help:

-First enacted in 2017, the Muslim Ban restricted entry to the U.S. from several Muslim-majority countries, including Iran, Libya, Somalia, Syria, and Yemen.
-Over 135 million people were impacted, with families separated, refugees stranded, and communities stigmatized.
-Despite being challenged in court, the U.S. Supreme Court upheld the ban, setting a dangerous precedent by prioritizing executive authority over religious freedom.
+First enacted in 2017, the Travel Ban restricted U.S. entry from several Muslim majority countries, including Iran, Libya, Somalia, Syria, and Yemen.
+It impacted over 135 million people, separating families, stranding refugees, and stigmatizing communities.
+Despite legal challenges, the Supreme Court upheld the ban, prioritizing executive power over religious freedom.

 Why This Matters Now